-Alcohol intake can affect one’s problem-solving skills, common sense, concentration, ability to react, and coordination.
+Alcohol intake can affect a person’s problem-solving skills, common sense, concentration, ability to react, and coordination.
 Drinking alcohol during working hours can have adverse effects and repercussions on ‘fitness for work’ and the health and well-being of an individual.

-As an employee, alcohol consumption in and out of work hours may become a workplace safety and health issue when your capability to apply common sense, proper coordination, and attentiveness is affected.
+As an employee, alcohol consumption in and out of work hours may become a workplace safety and health issue when the capability to apply common sense, proper coordination, and attentiveness is affected.
 Drinking alcohol during working hours at dangerous levels can directly affect the workplace in terms of:

 - Workplace relationships – alcohol can affect an individual’s general behaviour towards people.
-Drinking alcohol during working hours increases the chances of having poor work relationships with fellow employees, primarily if they may be covering for you in times of absence or reduced productivity due to alcohol consumption.
+Drinking alcohol during working hours increases the chances of having poor work relationships with fellow employees and customers.
+For example, if they may be covering for others in times of absence or reduced productivity due to alcohol consumption.

-If the company you are working for implements a drug and alcohol policy, you should know and understand the procedure.
+If the company implements a workplace drug and alcohol policy, employees should clearly know and understand the procedure.
 Under the Occupational Safety and Health Act (1994), it is the employee’s obligation to take reasonable care of their own safety and that of others in the workplace.
 Drinking alcohol during working hours endangers the safety of everybody in the work environment.
-Moreover, it is also essential to keep track of your alcohol use and its effects on your safety, health, conduct, and general attitude in and out of work hours.
+Moreover, it is also essential to keep track of their own alcohol use and its effects on their safety, health, conduct, and general attitude in and out of working hours.

-Drinking alcohol during working hours may be part of your workplace culture.
-However, suppose you returned to work with a hangover or are still intoxicated.
-In that case, you will be putting your and your co-employees safety and health at risk of alcohol-related accidents.
-Working under the influence may result in increased chances of unprofessionally responding to situations with customers and other employees.
+An employee drinking alcohol during working hours can have detrimental effects to your workplace culture.
+Suppose an employee is at work intoxicated.
+In that case, they will be putting their own and their co-worker’s safety and health at risk of alcohol-related accidents.
+Working under the influence may also result in increased chances of unprofessionally responding to situations with customers, other employees, and superiors.

 - Workplace health development